sbrockma/std-format/README.md

 ## Bundling

-This library contains bundles for ESM, CJS and UMD library types.
+This library is bundled with webpack now to ESM, CJS and UMD bundles.

 - Does not do polyfills.
 - Trying to use legacy JS functions only.